 - Selecting non-gendered activities within your PE program allows all students to feel included within the learning activities.

-Including values within lessons
+Include values within lessons.

 Having a values focus in Health and PE lessons allows students to practice key life skills and encourages the development of positive characteristics such as empathy, compassion, care, and respect.
 These values counter the aspects of toxic masculinity, such as toughness and apathy which can prevent young men from feeling and expressing emotion in a healthy way.